OnikenX/OnikenX/README.md

 - [Some of my university works can be found here.](https://github.com/ISEC-estudantes/)

 ### Main focus now:
-- Finishing the computer engeneering degree.
+- Finishing the computer engeneering bachelor degree.

 ### Projects
 - There is some personal projects that I want to do, they can be found [where](https://github.com/OnikenX?tab=projects).
+- I'm main mainly doing AdC-2021 right now.